 Davies was inspired to write about footballers’ hair loss after media reports about new Chelsea manager Antonio Conte having had a number of hair transplants to help him regain the luscious locks he enjoyed during his playing career.
 “The Italian fans know it’s false,” writes Davies, “so they snigger.”

 It is true that some people think hair transplants are a drastic solution to hair loss: this is because the results of a successful transplant are both rapid and very visible.
-For this reason, many people choose the more discreet option of following a bespoke hair loss treatment course instead.
+For this reason, many people choose the more discreet option of following a recommended hair loss treatment course instead.
 When successful, results appear more gradually, meaning there is no overnight change in appearance.
 And if Male Pattern Baldness is ‘caught’ early and dealt with from the first signs of thinning, there may be very little noticeable change in the appearance to anyone other than the person experiencing it.

 Irrelevant to sportsmen